SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 If decisions and discoveries aren't in a central location, it can cause significant pain down the line.
 For example, if a new developer starts working on a work item, they might get halfway through the task only to find out their work has been wasted due to side conversations in emails.
 Therefore, when the requirements of a Work Item change or critical information is found, these details should be accessible to everyone on the Scrum team.

-That's why the discussion section of a work item rocks
+That's why the discussion section of a work item rocks!

 <!--endintro-->